jmbegley82/higgs/doc/PLANNING.md

 D) Part synchronizes the above nonsense (portable)
 	(analogues:  EventMgr?)

-E) A fucking scripting language that's better than Clab (and ATMA)
+E) A scripting language that's better than Clab (and ATMA)

 Names?
 A)	SceneMgr